HFHLogo

 The best backpacking stoves are the ones that give you comfort food on the trail without creating hassle or drama.

-• And put a fast hot meal into your hands when you really need one (see photo above).
+• And put a fast hot meal into your hands at the end of a long, cold, soggy day on the trail.

 But where to start in selecting the right stove for your backpacking style?